Ecclesiastical Architects & Surveyors Association

 RULE 14 SPECIAL GENERAL MEETINGS

-a) The General Committee may convene Special General Meetings on giving not less than fourteen days notice to all Members, Retired Members, Honorary Members, Honorary Life Members, Associates and Correspondents and publishing the place, date, time and purpose of the meeting.
+a) The General Committee may convene Special General Meetings on giving not less than fourteen days’ notice to all Full Members, Retired Members, Life Members Affiliate Members, Associate Members, Student Members, Honorary Members and Church Support Officer Members and publishing the place, date, time and purpose of the meeting.

 b) Any 10% of Members eligible to vote under the Rules may, by giving notice over their joint signatures, requisition a Special General Meeting.
 Such a notice shall state the purpose of the meeting, and shall set out any motion to be moved.